flare561/Rippy/readme.md

 ###Notes:

 This is very much a work in progress!
 If you find any bugs or have any feature requests, please let me know about them [on the issues page.](https://github.com/flare561/Rippy/issues)

+There are a couple outstanding issues, so check if yours is already present before creating a new issue.